Color: Millipedes are most often blackish or brownish, but some are red, orange or patterned.

-Millipedes are sometimes known as “thousand-leggers,” have a worm-like appearance and have 1 pair of antennae.
+Millipedes are sometimes known as “thousand-leggers,” have a worm-like appearance and have one pair of antennae.
 They are most often found near high moisture areas, such as in mulch and decaying vegetation.

 What’s the difference between millipedes and centipedes?

-Both have a long, worm-like appearance and many legs, so they can easily be confused, however, there are several differences:
+Both millipedes and centipedes have a long, worm-like appearance and many legs, so they can easily be confused.
+That being said, there are several differences between millipedes and centipedes: